mills-lab/svelter/README.md

 ```
 #####Optional Parameters:
 ```
---ref-index, folders containin pre-indexed files, if applicable.
+--segdup, absolute path of bed file indicating segmental duplications in genome, that would be excluded from analysis --ref-index, folders containin pre-indexed files, if applicable.
 For certain versions of human genome, the indexed files are availabel from https://github.com/mills-lab/svelter.
 ```
 ####For other step: